edwardbryant/udacity-never-ending-grocery-list-app/README.md

 With the above simple concept in mind, the app includes:

-- an input box for new items to be added.
+1. an input box for needed items to be added.
   - when duplicate items are entered items stack (increase quantity on existing item).
-- a "need" list for items yet to be purchased
+2. a "need" list for items yet to be purchased.
+  - total items displayed at top of grouping.
+  - when an item is purchased it can be checked (moving it to the "got" list).
+  - when an error is made or an item is otherwise not needed it can be removed with delete button.
-- a "got" list for items already purchased
+3. a "got" list for items already purchased.
+  - total items displayed at top of grouping.
+  - when user wants to move an item back to "need" list, it can be unchecked.
+  - when history of "got" items is no longer wanted, the clear list button can be used.
+  - when a user wants to remove select items from the "got" list, the delete button can be used.